 Start the process by having each director complete the assessment form.
 It’s important to encourage all directors to be honest in their critique of the board.
 Some directors might not be comfortable rating their colleagues and their own performance, but the results will be worthless if all directors aren’t honest and fair.
 After the assessments are complete, gather the results and pull together a brief summary report that you share with all the directors.
 At the next regular board meeting, allocate time to review the results and discuss areas where the board can improve its overall performance.
 Needless to say, whoever delivers the results may need to have a fair amount of diplomatic skills to not ruffle too many feathers!

 Why is it worth the effort to assess your board?

 For a small group of individuals who get together a few times a year, it’s helpful to know how you are doing.
 Are you helping the company succeed, or are you just a hindrance?
 Are there things you can do to improve your performance and thereby improve the performance of the company?
 Without assessing your performance, how do you know the answers to these questions?
 With a well run assessment, you have the answers to these questions, and you have a series of recommendations to improve your performance.

-For a more in-depth discussion on early stage company board issues, download our companion eBook: Director’s Guidebook: How to be an Effective Board Director in Early Stage Companies or purchase our books at Amazon.com.
+For a more in-depth discussion on early stage company board issues, download Seraf's free companion eBook Director's Guidebook: How to be an Effective Board Director in Early Stage Companies or purchase our books at Amazon.com.